-- A line of credit (LOC), if used appropriately, funds the gap between when a business pays its vendors and when it, in turn, is paid by its customers.
-Lenders will analyze businesses’ working capital cycle, their operating margins, the stability of current customer relationships, and their ongoing sales and marketing efforts to determine the most appropriate line of credit level.
+A business line of credit (LOC), if used appropriately, funds the gap between when a business pays its vendors and when it, in turn, is paid by its customers.
+Lenders will analyze business’ working capital cycle, its operating margins, the stability of current customer relationships, and its ongoing sales and marketing efforts to determine the most appropriate line of credit level.
 A line of credit should always be viewed as a seasonal bridge.
-Difficulty regularly paying down LOC is an obvious indicator of more troubling working capital challenges.
+Difficulty regularly paying down a business line of credit is an obvious indicator of more troubling working capital challenges.

-As you can see, there’s good reason the saying “cash is king” is a popular business mantra and easy to see why smart working capital management plays a crucial role in ensuring a business has the cash flow it needs to remain viable.
+As you can see, there are good reasons that “cash is king” is a popular business mantra, and easy to see why smart working capital management plays a crucial role in ensuring a business has the cash flow it needs to remain viable.